semarie/sysclean/README.md

 > Safe mode.
 > **sysclean**
-> will output obsolete filenames present on the system.
+> lists obsolete filenames on the system.
 > It excludes any dynamic libraries and all files under the
 > */etc*
 > directory.